microsoft/Phi-3CookBook/md/02.QuickStart/AzureModel_Inference.md

 # Inference Azure AI Model

 The [Azure AI Model Inference is an API](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api?tabs=python?WT.mc_id=aiml-138114-kinfeylo) that exposes a common set of capabilities for foundational models and that can be used by developers to consume predictions from a diverse set of models in a uniform and consistent way.
-Developers can talk with different models deployed in Azure AI Studio without changing the underlying code they are using.
+Developers can talk with different models deployed in Azure AI Foundry without changing the underlying code they are using.

 Microsoft now has its own SDK for AI Model inference, for different models hosted on [MaaS/MaaP](https://azure.microsoft.com/products/ai-model-catalog?WT.mc_id=aiml-138114-kinfeylo).